TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Set the load balancing method
 You can set the load balancing method.

-* The setting location is `loadbalancer.nhncloud/pool-lb-method` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/pool-lb-method under .metadata.annotations.
 * It can be set to one of the following:
-    * `ROUND_ROBIN`: The default when not set.
+    * ROUND_ROBIN: The default when not set.
-    * `LEAST_CONNECTIONS`
+    * LEAST_CONNECTIONS
-    * `SOURCE_IP`
+    * SOURCE_IP

 #### Set the health check protocol
 You can set the health check protocol.

-* The setting location is `loadbalancer.nhncloud/healthmonitor-type` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-type under .metadata.annotations.
 * It can be set to one of the following:
-    * `HTTP`: You must additionally set HTTP URL, HTTP method, and HTTP status code.
+    * HTTP: You must additionally set HTTP URL, HTTP method, and HTTP status code.
-    * `HTTPS`: You must additionally set HTTP URL, HTTP method, and HTTP status code.
+    * HTTPS: You must additionally set HTTP URL, HTTP method, and HTTP status code.
-    * `TCP`: The default when not set.
+    * TCP: The default when not set.

 The HTTP URL can be set as follows:

-* The setting location is `loadbalancer.nhncloud/healthmonitor-http-url` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-http-url under .metadata.annotations.
-* The setting value must start with `/`.
+* The setting value must start with /.
-* If not set or a value that does not match the rule is entered, it is set to the default value of `/`.
+* If not set or a value that does not match the rule is entered, it is set to the default value of /.

 The HTTP method can be set as follows:

-* The setting location is `loadbalancer.nhncloud/healthmonitor-http-method` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-http-method under .metadata.annotations.
-* Currently, only `GET` is supported.
-If not set or another value is entered, it will be set to `GET`, which is the default value.
+* Currently, only GET is supported.
+If not set or another value is entered, it will be set to GET, which is the default value.

 The HTTP status code can be set as follows:

-* The setting location is `loadbalancer.nhncloud/healthmonitor-http-expected-code` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-http-expected-code under .metadata.annotations.
-* You can enter the value in the form of a single value (e.g. `200`), a list (e.g. `200,202`), or a range (e.g. `200-204`).
+* You can enter the value in the form of a single value (e.g. 200), a list (e.g. 200,202), or a range (e.g. 200-204).
-* If not set or a value that does not match the rule is entered, it is set to the default value of `200`.
+* If not set or a value that does not match the rule is entered, it is set to the default value of 200.

 #### Set the health check interval
 You can set the health check interval.

-* The setting location is `loadbalancer.nhncloud/healthmonitor-delay` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-delay under .metadata.annotations.
 * Set the value in seconds.
 * Minimum value of 1, maximum value of 5000.
-* If not set or a value out of range is entered, it is set to the default value of `60`.
+* If not set or a value out of range is entered, it is set to the default value of 60.

 #### Set the health check maximum response time
 You can set the maximum response time for health checks.

-* The setting location is `loadbalancer.nhncloud/healthmonitor-timeout` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-timeout under .metadata.annotations.
 * Set the value in seconds.
 * Minimum value of 1, maximum value of 5000.
-* This setting must be smaller than the `Health check interval setting` setting value.
+* This setting must be smaller than the Health check interval setting setting value.
-* If not set or a value out of range is entered, it is set to the default value of `30`.
+* If not set or a value out of range is entered, it is set to the default value of 30.
-* However, if the input value or setting value is greater than the `Health check interval setting`, it is set to 1/2 of the `Health check interval setting` setting value.
+* However, if the input value or setting value is greater than the Health check interval setting, it is set to 1/2 of the Health check interval setting setting value.

 #### Set the maximum number of retries for a health check
 You can set the maximum number of retries for a health check.

-* The setting location is `loadbalancer.nhncloud/healthmonitor-max-retries` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/healthmonitor-max-retries under .metadata.annotations.
 * Minimum value of 1, maximum value of 10.
-* If not set or a value out of range is entered, it is set to the default value of `3`.
+* If not set or a value out of range is entered, it is set to the default value of 3.

 ## Ingress Controller